 - CDP Forests – In addition to our annual CDP Forests report, the Company joined CDP Supply Chain Forests group as a founding member in 2017, alongside one of our largest Franchisees Arcos Dorados.

-- Cerrado Manifesto Steering Group - In October 2017, we, along with 23 other global companies, launched a statement of support (pdf, 44KB) for the objectives of the Cerrado Manifesto (pdf, 400KB), reaffirming our individual and collective commitment to halting forest loss associated with agricultural commodity production and recognizing the critically important role played by the Cerrado for its role in climate change mitigation, biodiversity, water and agricultural production.
-We currently serve on the Steering Committee for the group, and work with an international coalition of over 100 companies and investors to eliminate deforestation in cattle and soy supply chains in Brazil's Cerrado Biome.
+- Cerrado Manifesto Statement of Support- In October 2017, we, along with 23 other global companies, launched a statement of support (pdf, 44KB) for the objectives of the Cerrado Manifesto (pdf, 400KB), reaffirming our individual and collective commitment to halting forest loss associated with agricultural commodity production and recognizing the critically important role played by the Cerrado for its role in climate change mitigation, biodiversity, water and agricultural production.

 - Collaboration for Forests and Agriculture (CFA) – The focus areas of this work (beef and soy in the Brazilian Amazon and Cerrado, and the Gran Chaco in Argentina and Paraguay) align closely with our sourcing regions and products.
 We are providing continuous feedback to its framework and actively working to support solutions that help protect forests and native vegetation in the Amazon, Cerrado and Chaco.